usc-csci200-fall2012/factory_project/wiki/Git-Resource.md

 ## FAQs
-### Why My Account Is Not Linked/Showing in Commits and/or Graphs
+### Why My Account Is Not Linked/Showing in Commits and/or Graphs?
 In order to configure git properly, you need to specify not only your name, but the email address you registered with in your git configuration.

 In the [GitHub Setup Guide](https://help.github.com/articles/set-up-git), make sure you setup your `user.name` and `user.email` properly.
 Your `user.email` should either be: